cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 For the avoidance of doubt, `sentry-alice` has a different address depending on which node resolves the address.

-* When it is resolved from `val-alice`, the resolution takes place in `alice-net`.
+* When it is resolved from `val-alice`, the resolution takes place in `net-alice`.
-* When it is resolved from `sentry-bob`, the resolution takes place in `public-net`.
+* When it is resolved from `sentry-bob`, the resolution takes place in `net-public`.

 </HighlightBox>

 ## Compose elements

+You have defined the basic Docker elements, the blockchain and network elements.
+Time to assemble all those into Compose.

+### The executables that run

-You define the different machines as `services` with names that make them intelligible:
+You define the different machines as `services`.
+To start with:

+* In `container_name`, you use names that make them intelligible and match the names you used in the network preparation.
+* In `image`, you associate the Docker image to use.
+* In `command`, you define the command to use when launching the image.

 ```yaml
 version: "3.7"